-There are four main groups that each play a unique role in this strategy.
-Local governments make up the first group-the audience the CBP is trying to reach.
-The deliverer of CBP messages are Trusted Sources that work to effectively support, represent, promote and protect the interests of local governments.
-Trusted sources include state association of counties, municipal leagues and other organizations where there are opportunities for peer-to-peer sharing.
-These organizations have well-established relationships with local governments and can therefore perform an important role in facilitating the exchange of information between them and the CBP.
-Several representatives from these Trusted Sources are active participants in the LLWG.
-The workgroup maintains a list of Trusted Sources in the Chesapeake Bay watershed.
+Chesapeake Bay Program Goal Implementation Teams (GITs) and Workgroups There are four main groups of players involved in this strategy.
+Each group serves a different role.
+Local government leaders, including elected officials, appointed officials, and senior staff, make up the first group-the audience the CBP is trying to reach.
+The deliverer of CBP messages are Trusted Sources that work to effectively support, represent, promote, and protect the interests of local governments.
+Trusted Sources include local government associations such as the Maryland Association of Counties (MACO), Virginia Association of Counties (VACO), and the Pennsylvania State Association of Township Supervisors (PSATS).
+These organizations have well-established relationships with local governments and can therefore provide an important role in information exchange between the CBP and local government leaders.
+Several representatives from Trusted Sources are active participants in the LLWG.
+A list of Trusted Sources in the Chesapeake Bay watershed is currently maintained by the workgroup.

-The translators include the LLWG, LGAC and CBP Communications Workgroup:
+The translators include the LLWG, LGAC, and CBP Communications Workgroup:

-- The LLWG was formed to accomplish the local leadership outcome in the Watershed Agreement, "to continually increase the knowledge and capacity of local officials on issues related to water resources and in the implementation of economic and policy incentives that will support local conservation actions."
-The LLWG works on actionable items and projects to achieve this outcome. - The LGAC advises the CBP Executive Council on how to effectively implement projects and engage the support of local governments to achieve the goals of the Watershed Agreement. - The Communications Workgroup offers communications advice to the CBP Communications Office to help this office meet its goals of: (1) supporting the communications needs of CBP partners, and (2) spurring public action through consistent messaging and media coverage, comprehensive branding and promotion, stakeholder outreach and coordinated internal and external communications.
+- The Local Leadership Workgroup (LLWG) was formed to accomplish the local leadership outcome in the Chesapeake Bay Watershed Agreement, "to continually increase the knowledge and capacity of local officials on issues related to water resources and in the implementation of economic and policy incentives that will support local conservation actions."
+The LLWG works on actionable items and projects to achieve this outcome. - The Local Government Advisory Committee (LGAC) advises the Chesapeake Executive Council on how to effectively implement projects and engage the support of local governments to achieve the goals of the Bay Agreement. - The Communications Workgroup offers communications advice to the Chesapeake Bay Program's Communications Office to help this office meet its goals of: (1) supporting the communications needs of Bay Program partners, and (2) spurring public action through consistent messaging and media coverage, comprehensive branding and promotion, stakeholder outreach, and coordinated internal and external communications.